sericson0/TigerTango/README.md

 3) Accept the license agreement and click through next on each popup.
 4) Close and restart Virtual DJ

-* Tokyo Dawn has some additional nice free and paid plugins. * https://analogobsession.com/ also has a number of free analog emulations that are worth checking out
+* Tokyo Dawn has some additional nice free and paid plugins.
+* https://analogobsession.com/ hvas a number of free analog emulations that are worth checking out
 * Voxengo has a free 16 band graphic equalizer https://www.voxengo.com/product/marvelgeq/
+* Toneboosters has a free audio spectrogram for those interested in visualizing the music https://www.toneboosters.com/tb_spectrogram_v1.html

 * You can also connect any VST3 plugin into Virtual DJ.

 ## Using TigerTango